☠️ Drink or Die ☠️

 Drink or Die is a card game where rival alchemists brew mysterious potions and dare each other to drink them.
 Each turn you add ingredients to a shared cauldron — but eventually someone has to drink it.
 The potion's cards go into your personal collection.
 At the end of the game, you score points based on how many element cards you've collected and how well-balanced your opposing elements are.

 The core tension: you want high-value element cards, but collecting too many of one element without its opposite costs you 3 points per imbalance.
-Nature cards are a double-edged sword — each one reduces your imbalance by 1, but also reduces your raw score by 1.
+Nature cards are worth 0 raw points but reduce your imbalance — making them purely a balancing tool.

 2. Components